jrpinal/odin-recipes/README.md

-This project consists of creating a recipe website to practice my HTML skills
+Hello!
+The current project consists of creating a recipes website in order to practice and put to test my newly acquired HTML skills.
+These recipes were copied and pasted from other websites (since I do not know how to cook any of these, yet I love them).